FAQ

 How will I know if I get shocked?

-Most people are aware of getting an ICD shock and each describes the event differently.
-Those who are awake during a therapy shock describe it as a “kick in the chest.”
-The shock startles them, but the feeling passes quickly.
-Some find it fleeting but still distressing.
-Others find the therapy shock a reassuring reminder that their heart device is protecting them from sudden cardiac arrest.
-Some people lose consciousness because of a rapid heartbeat, and they are not aware they received a therapy shock.
+Most people are aware of receiving an ICD shock.
+Those who are conscious during a therapy shock most commonly describe it as a sudden thump or kick to the chest.
+The sensation startles them, but passes quickly.
+Some find it brief but distressing; others find it reassuring that the device is doing its job.
+Some people lose consciousness during a rapid arrhythmia and are not aware they received a shock at all.

 Category: Shock